uabrc/uabrc.github.io/docs/data_management/storage/cheaha_storage_gpfs/gpfs_snapshots.md

 - Snapshots are created daily
 - Retains approximately 14 days of history
+- Snapshots for files from your `/home/$USER` are stored in the `/home/$USER/.snapshots` directory
-- Snapshots are located in a hidden directory within the `/gpfs` directory for user files stored in `/data/user/$USER`
+- Snapshots for files stored in `/data/user/$USER` are located in a hidden directory within the `/gpfs/.snapshots` directory
-- They are located at `/data/project/<Project-Directory-Name>/.snapshots` within your project directory
+- Project directory snapshots are located at `/data/project/<Project-Directory-Name>/.snapshots` within your project directory
 - Files are restored by copying them out of the snapshot.
 Use the `cp` command
 - Snapshots are a self-service recovery mechanism